 Data purchases supplement the in-house information gathering and make up a significant part of the costs listed under the category “partnership and network”.

 The Secretariat of the Observatory draws up the yearly Action Plan in consultation with its Advisory Committee and proposes a first draft supplemented by a budget forecast for discussion to the Executive Council.
-Taking the comments and wishes of the Executive Council into consideration, the Secretariat then submits a second draft and a detailed budget to the Executive Council for adoption and approval.
+Taking the comments and wishes of the Executive Council into consideration, the Secretariat conducts further exchanges with the Advisory Committee before submitting a second draft and a detailed budget to the Executive Council for adoption and approval.
 The Executive Council must adopt the Action Plan, and approve the Budget.
 The decision on the Budget must be taken unanimously.
 Furthermore, the approved Budget needs to be adopted (again unanimously) by the Financial Committee of the Observatory.
 The Financial Committee corresponds to the Council of Europe’s Committee of Ministers, but its composition is restricted to representatives of Observatory Member States.

 Almost all information and information services are made available free of charge on the Observatory’s (trilingual) website.
-The following main activities are fully (or in few indicated cases partially) covered by the Almost all information and information services are made available free of charge on the Observatory’s (trilingual) website.
-The following main activities are fully (or in few indicated cases partially) covered by the 2019 Action Plan and Budget.
+The following main activities are fully covered by the 2023 Action Plan and Budget.

 Publications from the Department of Market Information:

-- A new edition of Focus - World Film Market Trends in the framework of the Cannes Film Festival, Marché du Film.
+- New edition of Focus - World Film Market Trends in the framework of the Cannes Film Market, Marché du Film;

 Publications from the Department of Legal Information: